jonathan-chin/mec-cs/2023-summer/slides/06-advanced-css-selectors.md

 # Review 1/2
 Type into chat 1 thing you learned during our last class

+- adding shadows to text
+  - `text-shadow: 5px -10px gray`
+- creating buttons and box shadows
+  - `box-shadow: 10px 10px yellow`
+- learning about spacing and placing images in a specific area
+  - `padding-left: 50%`

 ---

 # Review 2/2
 What is nesting?

+When a tag is inside another tag

 ---